Musician Onboarding · Rapture & Ruin

 Fee Agreement

-Superannuation will be paid in addition where applicable under current ATO guidelines.
+Superannuation will be arranged separately where applicable under current ATO guidelines.
 Payment will be made upon receipt of invoice.

 07